 Holiday money must come from your current disposable income.
 If you plan to spend money you don’t have, prepare for a credit card bill that could take years to pay off.
 Don’t believe us?
 Let’s do the math.

 The National Retail Federation predicts consumers will spend an average of $688.87 on holiday-related expenses this year.

-If that amount is on a credit card with an 18 percent annual percentage rate (APR), and you pay the minimum payment of 4 percent due each month, it will take you three years to pay off the charges, and you’ll pay an extra $203 in interest.
+If that amount is on a credit card with an 18 percent annual percentage rate (APR), and you pay the minimum payment of 4 percent each month, it will take you three years to pay off the charges.
+And, you’ll pay an extra $203 in interest.